-As portrait subjects go, babies are super handy in that they can’t run away from your camera (especially if you’ve ever tried to photograph a toddler!).
-But they do present some challenges in terms of limited posing options, and lighting a baby if they’re laying down, just to name a couple.
+As portrait subjects go, babies are super handy in that they can’t run away from your camera — especially if you’ve ever tried to photograph a toddler!
+But they do present some challenges in terms of limited posing options and lighting a baby laying down, just to name a couple.

-So this week’s highlights reel is a collection of delicious babies from some of our Grads, with some tips, inspo and ideas to help you take beautiful photos of your own baby!
+So this week’s highlights reel is a collection of delicious babies from some of our Grads, with some tips, inspo and ideas to help you learn how to take beautiful photos of your own gorgeous baby!

-Natural light is easiest, and it’s free!
-This shot is a great example of how to use soft, natural window light and it’s one of the easiest, most fool-proof lighting sets up you can try.
+Natural light is the easiest, and it’s free!
+This shot is a great example of how to use soft, natural window light, and it’s one of the easiest, most fool-proof lighting setups you can try.

-Baby is positioned head first on a 45 degree angle to the light source.
-The head first position enables the light to gently flow down from the head, illuminating the features you want to highlight such as their eyes, the tip of the nose, cheekbones and lips.
-If you positioned baby with feet closest to the light source, you’d be lighting up their nose, which is not a feature you want to highlight!
+Baby is positioned headfirst at a 45-degree angle to the light source.
+The headfirst position enables the light to gently flow down from the head, illuminating the features you want to highlight, such as the eyes, the tip of the nose, cheekbones and lips.
+If you positioned the baby with feet closest to the light source, you’d be lighting up their nose, which is not a feature you want to highlight!

-We love this simple metal tub set up.
-It’s fabulously portable which makes it very easy to create simple, clutter free shots which are really eye catching as a result.
+We love this simple metal tub setup.
+It’s fabulously portable, making it very easy to create simple, clutter-free shots that are really eye catching as a result.

 Check out this post for an in depth guide on how this entire session was shot.

 A classic these days but easy and fun!

 You know how we fall in love with our baby’s tiny feet, toes, fingers, whisps of hair, button nose, and rosebud lips?

 Capture them individually.
 You can do this with any lens, but if you have a macro…all the better!